Sparta Stadion Het Kasteel: History and layout

 The stadium is located in the neighbourhood of Spangen, where it was built in 1916 as Stadion Spangen based on a plan of the architects J.H. de Roos and W.F.
 Overeynder.

-The name "Het Kasteel" (The Castle) is derived from the small building with two small towers which backs onto the south-facing tribune (Kasteel Stand) of the stadium, which looks similar to a castle.
-This building is the only authentical remain of the original design.
-It was built in 1916.
-The castle building, which is currently located along the length of the pitch, was originally positioned behind one of the goals.
+The name "Het Kasteel" (The Castle) is derived from the small building with two towers which backs onto the south-facing Kasteel stand, which looks similar to a castle.
+This building is the only remainder of the original 1916 design.
+The castle building originally sat behind one of the goals, but ever since the pitch was rotated in 1999 it has sat along the south-eastern sideline.

 A famous incident took place at het Kasteel in November 1970, when Feyenoord goalkeeper Eddy Treijtel took a goalkick and shot a passing seagull down from the air.
 The stuffed bird has been on display in the museum at Feyenoord's De Kuip stadion and not in Sparta's museum much to the annoyance of some prominent Sparta supporters.